 Old or new, friendship connections have been proven to greatly impact your health.
 Confiding in a friend for a problem, to vent, or just to talk is great for your mental wellbeing.
 Social support is one of the biggest mood boosters for your health!
-Those who have close friendships cope better with stress and have greater quality of life than those who don’t.
+Those who have close friendships cope better with stress and have a greater quality of life than those who don’t.
 Knowing someone is there for you when life gets tough helps you become more emotionally stable.
-To help better yourself, a friends advice can help guide, motivate, and encourage you in whatever it is you want to pursue.
+To help better yourself, a friend’s advice can help guide, motivate, and encourage you in whatever it is you want to pursue.

 - Join A Cycling Club:

 If you’re coming out of a miserable situation, start looking for sources of endorphins to bring you back up.
 Don’t turn to alcohol or fatty foods.
 Instead, join a cycling club.
-Cycling, and other forms of high-intensity interval training like sprinting or rowing, spikes endorphin levels and promotes heart health.
+Cycling, and other forms of high-intensity interval training like sprinting or rowing spikes endorphin levels and promotes heart health.

 - Dine on Mussels:

 Seafood fans should indulge in some of their favorite dishes when they need to take their mind off a bad break up.
-Mussels contain trace nutrients that are important to balancing your mood, including zinc, iodine, and selenium, things vital to keeping your thyroid, your body’s master mood regulator, on track.
+Mussels contain trace nutrients that are important to balancing your mood, including zinc, iodine, and selenium, vital to keeping your thyroid, your body’s master mood regulator, on track.
 Mussels and Omega 3-rich foods like salmon help to regulate your mood and energize your mind, which means fewer oscillations between manic highs and depressive lows.
-Not only will eating seafood improve your mental state, it will nourish your body.
+Not only will eating seafood improve your mental state, but it will also nourish your body.
 Read this list for more mood-boosting foods.

 The best way to get over something destructive is to build something productive.
 So go ahead and get to work!
 Make a long term goal like running a half marathon or doing your first pull-up, then work on incremental progress to make it happen.
 Forget instant gratification.
 Push yourself to accomplish a little more each time.
 Focus on it.
 Track your progress and plan how to overcome any setbacks you have.
 Then, when it finally happens after weeks and months of training, you will feel such a sense of self-accomplishment to make it all worth it.

-- Join a Rec Sports League:
+- Join a rec sports league:

 Cut toxic people out of your life and replace them with new ones.
 Rec sports leagues are the perfect way to make new connections, while working toward your fitness goals.
 Join alone or with your best friend, and become the star of the kickball court or indoor soccer field.
 It will give you something to do with your time and a way to get in shape.
 Plus, you never know who you might meet!

-- Discover New Music:
+- Discover new music: